nicklockwood/FastCoding/README.md

 If you wish to exclude certain properties of your object from being encoded, you can do so in any of the following ways:

-* Only use an ivar, without declaring matching @property.
+* Only use an ivar, without declaring a matching @property.
 * Change the name of the ivar to something that is not KVC compliant (i.e. not the same as the property, or the property name with an _ prefix).
-You can do this using the @synthesize method, e.g. @synthesize foo = unEncodableFoo;
+You can do this using the @synthesize method, e.g. @synthesize foo = unencodableFoo;
 * Override the +fastCodingKeys method

 If you wish to encode additional data that is not represented by an @property, override the +fastCodingKeys method and add the names of your virtual properties.
 You will need to implement suitable setter/getter methods for these properties, or the encoding/decoding process won't work.